VCL3D/VolumetricCapture/docs/acquisition.md

 <iframe width="560" height="315" src="https://youtube.com/embed/Z50RgbjKFFI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Eight (8) Mixed devices with six (6) Kinect 4 Azure and two (2) Intel Realsense D415 Devices

+You will observe differences between the different types of sensors, so care should be taken when recording in mixed mode.
+You should modify each device settings (and maybe the environment's lighting) in order to achieve similar color response results between each view.

 <iframe width="560" height="315" src="https://youtube.com/embed/OnwwRxiuemQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>